PaluMacil/dwn-ui/README.md

 # Dwn Ui

-This project is the frontend for DWN.
+This project was the frontend for DWN.
+It's no longer in use.

 ## Development server